 Monero GUI Wallet (Desktop)

 Monero GUI Wallet is Monero’s official desktop client, which is available for Windows, Mac, Linux and a range of other operating systems.
-It is a full node wallet so syncing with the blockchain takes some time but once it catches up with the network, it is pretty straightforward to use.
+It is a full node wallet (not remote nodes) so syncing with the blockchain takes some time but once it catches up with the network, it is pretty straightforward to use.

 It’s relatively easy to use for traders with a little or no experience.
 It has a simple interface where it’s easy to send and receive XMRs.

 Guarda is a cryptocurrency wallet available for Android & iOS, desktop, web app and also as a web browser extension.
 You can use the app to store almost all tokens worth having as Guarda supports 45 different blockchains and over 10k tokens.
 Among other currencies, Guarda Web Wallet supports Bitcoin, Bitcoin Gold, Ethereum (+ERC20 tokens), Ethereum Classic, Zcash, XMRetc.

 With Guarda, you remain in control of your keys at all times, and your funds cannot be used by anyone else.
 Like other mobile wallets, the keys to your funds are secured and encrypted on your own device.
 You use a PIN to access the Guarda app.

 Guarda also has a built-in exchange service, so you can buy and trade coins from within the wallet.
 The wallet also supports staking for some popular chains like Tezosand CLO.

 MyMonero is the only web wallet for Monero.
 It is managed by Riccardo “fluffypony” Spagni, a member of the Monero Core Team, MyMonero provides secure, hosted Monero accounts.

 The wallet works like any account.
 You quickly create an account and jot down your 13-word private key login to access your funds.